nextgis/ngf-tutorial/README.md

 ## Introduction

-We present to your attention a set of tutorials through which you will be able to master both basic things and complex mechanics for working with frontend libraries.
+This is a set of tutorials through which you will be able to master both basic and advanced mechanics for working with frontend libraries.

-For convenience, the tutorials are divided into parts.
+For convenience, the tutorials are divided into parts (lessons).

-Each lesson is a node package that is located in the tutorials folder and has its own description in a file `README.md`.
+Each lesson is a node package that is located in the tutorials folder and has its own description in a `README.md` file.

 ## How to work

 ### Locally

-To run exercises on your computer, you need to clone a training repository for yourself, then, going to the directories with lessons, execute commands to install dependencies and run main script
+To run lessons on your computer, you need to (1) clone this repository, go to the lesson's folder, (3) execute commands to install dependencies and finally (4) run the main script

 ```bash
 git clone https://github.com/nextgis/ngf-tutorial